 - A. The Fire Chief shall have the authority to establish rules and regulations concerning sleep periods, rest periods, cleanup time, and meal periods.
 There will be a morning, lunch, and afternoon break at the discretion of the Fire Captain. - 1.
-While not mandatory, as a best practice and general guideline, the normal non-emergency workday will be between 0700 hours and 1700 hours inclusive of breaks and lunch. - 2.
-Employees will be allowed to conduct physical fitness training (PT) as further described in AM 101.12 (Physical Fitness Program Procedures).
+While not mandatory, as a best practice and general guideline, the normal non-emergency workday will be between 0700 hours and 1700 hours inclusive of breaks and lunch. - Employees will be allowed to conduct physical fitness training (PT) as further described in AM 101.12 (Physical Fitness Program Procedures).
 Furthermore, AM 101.12 will not be changed during the term of this MOU without mutual agreement. - B. Personnel assigned to strike teams or overhead assignments who travel eight (8) consecutive hours or more during their return to the County of Orange, shall be released from duty upon the disbanding of their assigned strike team or assignment.
-Employees whose regular duty shift is scheduled on the day of the return shall be released from duty for the remainder of the shift and will receive full compensation for the remainder of that shift.
+If an employee returns from their strike team assignment during their shift, they Employees whose regular duty shift is scheduled on the day of the return-shall be released from duty for the remainder of the 24-hour shift and will receive full compensation for the remainder of that 24-hour shift.
+If the remainder of this 24-hour shift for which the employee is being released from duty is the first 24-hours of a 48-hour duty assignment, then the employee is expected to return to duty for the second 24-hour shift of their 48-hour duty assignment.
+If an employee returns from a strike team or overhead assignment and they return after midnight (even if rested on a bus, plane or train), they shall be released from duty for twelve (12) hours and will be paid for any hours they were scheduled to work.